RobotGhost/Ubuntu-x205ta/debian-fixes-x205ta.md

 Configuration
 ---
 #### Display
-**Note:** *This is no longer necessary, starting with kernel version 4.1, as the Intel Graphics using i915 driver.
-X.org works flawlessly.*

 It might be needed to manually force the brightness level, which seems to default to a very low value (390 out of a maximum of 7812).
 There are several ways to do this, but a simple solution is to add this line in `/etc/sysfs.conf` (make sure you have the package sysfsutils installed):
 ```
 # Set brightness level, maximum is 7812, needed for Linux Kernel < 4.1
 class/backlight/intel_backlight/brightness = 5000
 ```

 #### Audio
 The built-in card is a **Realtek RT5648** (unverified).
 At this moment there isn't any driver for this card (as of Linux Kernel 4.1.3).
 It may be possible that some models of the X205TA have a different card, a **Realtek RT5640** (unverified).

 #### Power Management
 Battery status information is available since kernel >= 3.19.
 The X205TA uses some ACPI 5.0 features that are not supported in kernels < 3.19.